 Ingredients For Bread Machine White Bread

-This recipe makes a 2 pound loaf.
-If you prefer to weigh your ingredients, those amounts are also given in mililiters and grams.
-For smaller loaves, see the notes in the recipe card below.
+This recipe makes a 1.5 pound loaf.
+For other loaf sizes, see the notes in the recipe card below.

 Ingredient Notes